Best Ama Dablam Operators 2026: 10 Commercial Operators Compared

 - K2: $35,000–$90,000+

-For 8000m aspirants, Ama Dablam delivers serious technical Himalayan experience at structurally accessible cost — a single Ama Dablam expedition costs approximately 10-25% of an Everest commercial expedition while developing the specific technical and altitude skills required for 8000m success.
+For 8000m aspirants, Ama Dablam delivers serious technical Himalayan experience at accessible cost — roughly 10–25% of an Everest commercial expedition while developing the specific technical and altitude skills 8000m success requires.

 Summit bonus structure

-Most Nepali operators (and Western operators executing through Nepali partners) follow standardized summit bonus framework: $500-$700 per climbing Sherpa upon successful summit, $250 per cook/kitchen helper, plus tips for trek guides and porters.
-The bonus structure is mandatory and cultural rather than discretionary — climbers should budget the summit bonus separately from program pricing and arrive in Kathmandu with appropriate cash for handover at base camp after successful summit.
+Most Nepali operators (and Western operators executing through Nepali partners) follow a standardised framework: $500–$700 per climbing Sherpa upon successful summit, $250 per cook/kitchen helper, plus trek-guide and porter tips.
+It is mandatory and cultural rather than discretionary — budget it separately and arrive in Kathmandu with cash for handover at base camp after a successful summit.

 Who Should Climb Ama Dablam in 2026?